 How Frank Dernie pioneered computer design in F1

-Speaking to AutoClassics at Race Retro, the inventor of active suspension discusses how he engineered a sea change in the approach to Formula 1 car design
+The inventor of active suspension explains how he engineered a sea change in the approach to Formula 1 car design

 To be told, 'It'll never work' and then going on to prove critics wrong and achieving countless success borders on the cliche.
 But that's what loomed ahead for Formula 1 engineer Frank Dernie as his then boss Sir Patrick Head dismissed the notion that CAD (computer-aided design) could be used to design a competitive grand prix car.

 But Dernie persisted with the rudimentary levels of software to head-up a sea change in race car design.
 From there he pioneered success at Hesketh and Williams with ground-breaking engineering, but his path into F1 required the support of several well-known faces from motorsport during his early studies.

 Dernie’s career made a defining switch from being behind the wheel to taking a fascination in the technical side of racing, starting with an early desire to learn how to get the very best out of a race car.